pulumi/docs/pulumi-hugo/themes/default/content/blog/kubernetes-yaml-generation/index.md

 ---

 Stop writing Kubernetes YAML by hand, and start using the power of real programming languages!
-Pulumi can generate Kubernetes manifests that easily integrates into existing CI/CD workflows.
+Pulumi can generate Kubernetes manifests that easily integrate into existing CI/CD workflows.

 <!--more-->